cathyjf/CapitalisationExperiment/README.md

 The study was conducted using a reading comprehension web application written by [Cathy J. Fitzpatrick][cathyjf] and contained in this repository.
-The study web study explained the nature of the study and invited visitors to participate.
+The study web site explained the nature of the study and invited visitors to participate.
 Potential participants were advised that the study would require up to ten minutes of their time and that they would be timed, so they should focus exclusively on the reading comprehension test for the duration of those up to ten minutes.